galarragas/spray-funnel/README.md

 - `throttleFrequency` to throttle the http traffic frequency only
 - `throttleFrequencyAndParallelRequests` to throttle the http traffic frequency only
-- `throttleWithConfig` to specify more complex configuration (see section about client throttling with AKKA extensions to see a decription of the configuration options)
+- `throttleWithConfig` to specify more complex configuration (see section about client throttling with AKKA extensions to see a description of the configuration options)

+### Settings already available in Spray
+The parallel request limitation can be done in Spray using the `spray.can.server.pipelining-limit` parameter.
+This setting will limit the number of active request per connection.
+The throttling available using spray-funnel instead can be used across connections using the singleton pattern or with more sophisticated logic as for example one throttle per IP address just using different funnels.

 ## Adding Dependency to Spray Funnel